tndrle/node-sqlite3-wasm/README.md

 that translates SQLite file access to [Node.js' file system API](https://nodejs.org/api/fs.html).

-_node-sqlite3-wasm_ is a minimal implementation, without much testing.
+_node-sqlite3-wasm_ is a minimal implementation.
 In particular, it does not support

 - File locking